Maxwell Dynamics VA-5 Condor Veritech Attack-Fighter

 Original artwork by: Tim Wing (Fighter Mode) and Yoshitaka Amano, Shinji Aramaki and Hideki Kakinuma.
 (Battloid Mode)

 Acknowledgement is extended to Peter Walker, Pieter Thomassen and Robert Morgenstern of the unofficial Robotech Reference Guide.
 Peter Walker, Pieter Thomassen and Robert Morgenstern are given credit for all quotes and paraphrasing of the unofficial Robotech Reference Guide that has been utilized on Robotech Illustrated.

-Content by Pieter Thomassen, with Peter Walker and Rob Morgenstern; edited by Tim Wing
+Content by: Tim Wing, with Pieter Thomassen, Peter Walker and Rob Morgenstern

 Thomassen, Pieter; Walker, Peter; Morgenstern, Rob.
 “VF-5 (A, B, C, T) Condor Veritech Fighter-Bomber” Last modified January 19, 2012. http://www.robotech-reference-guide.org/Veritech/Condor.html

 Yuasa, Yui.
 “Condor” Last modified July 17, 2019. https://seesaawiki.jp/harmony-gold_japan/d/%a5%b3%a5%f3%a5%c9%a5%eb

 Jackson, Irvin.
 Robotech the Expeditionary Force Marines Source Book.
 Chicago: Palladium Books, 2015.

 Copyright © 2021 Tim Wing